-Impact Management Actions Implementation 1 Monitoring Responsible Method c of Timeframe for or Responsible Frequency Evidence of person implementation implementation person compliance Identify, demarcate and prevent impact to all known sensitive heritage DPM/DSS Chance fin d Duration of DPM/DSS Daily Reporting of features on site in accordance with the No-Go procedure in Section 5.3: procedure construction Heritage Access restricted areas; feature to the Carry out general monitoring of excavations for potential fossils, artefacts heritage and material of heritage importance; authority.
-All work must cease immediately, if any human remains and/or other archaeological, palaeontological and historical material are uncovered.
+Impact Management Actions Implementation ı Monitoring Monitoring Responsible Method of Timeframe f or Responsible Frequency Evidence of person implementation implementation person compliance - Identify, demarcate and prevent impact to all known sensitive heritage features on site in accordance with the No-Go procedure in Section 5.3: Access restricted areas; - Carry out general monitoring of excavations for potential fossils, artefacts and material of heritage importance; - All work must cease immediately, if any human remains and/or other archaeological, palaeontological and historical material are uncovered.
 Such material, if exposed, must be reported to the nearest museum, archaeologist/ palaeontologist (or the South African Police Services), so that a systematic and professional investigation can be undertaken.
 Sufficient time must be allowed to remove/collect such material before development recommences.